Offensive weapon

-An offensive weapon is a tool made, adapted or intended for the purpose of inflicting physical injury upon another person.
+An offensive weapon is a tool made, adapted or intended for inflicting physical injury upon another person.

 Legality

 England and Wales

-Under England and Wales' Prevention of Crime Act 1953, Section 1(1) states it is an offence to carry an offensive weapon on or about the person while in a public place without a lawful authority or reasonable excuse.
-Prohibited weapons may include a knuckleduster, baton, hammer or knife.
+Under England and Wales' Prevention of Crime Act 1953, Section 1(1) states that carrying an offensive weapon on or about a person while in a public place without a lawful authority or reasonable excuse is an offence.
+Prohibited weapons may include a knuckleduster, baton, hammer, or knife.

 Both subsection 4 of this section and the Court of Appeals decision R v Simpson (1983) consider essentially three types of offensive weapon: